 In this post, I speak from first-hand experience acquiring leads for…

 Recently, I grew a B2B SaaS startup from $120k ARR (annualized revenue) to $2 million ARR in 18 months entirely from inbound leads.
 Here’s a photo of us celebrating…

 But what I’m most proud of is how much Mark and I have been able to grow Growth Marketing Pro.
 We only started in March, 2017 and we’re already making over $40,000/month profit, plus the revenue from our SEO tool, GrowthBar.

 And we did it with a tiny budget and some super savvy lead generation tactics.
 Ones that I’ll share with you below!

 Table of Contents

-The first step in getting leads is figuring out how exactly to capture customer information on your website — email addresses, names and phone numbers.
+The first step in getting leads is figuring out how exactly to capture your customers’ information on your website — email address, name and phone numbers.

-Once you have a mechanism for getting the leads, you need to start testing tactics.
+Once you have a mechanism for capturing leads, you need to start testing tactics.

-Now, keep in mind, all the tactics below WILL work with some amount of time and resources, but the key is narrowing it down to the lowest handing fruit — the handful of tactics that will have the highest impact with the lowest lift.
-In order to figure that out, we use our Weighted Growth Hacking Formula.
-Learn how to grow your business by watching our Free Growth Movie.
+Now, keep in mind, all the tactics below WILL work with some amount of time and resourcing, but the key is narrowing it down to the lowest hanging fruit — the handful of tactics that will have the highest impact with the lowest lift and ad spend.
+Your time and money is valuable.
+So choose wisely!